jamesmontemagno/InAppBillingPlugin/README.md

 ## Check purchase status
 You can easily check the status of any number of skus by scanning the purchased items for the app/user.
+Note, that on iOS this will only return your non-consumables, consumables are not tracked at all and your app should handle these situations.

 ```csharp
 try
 {